Friday, December 7, 2012

 The Island

 This brings up another frequent complaint of the 76 version of Kong--no Skull Island.
 It is true, the island in the 76 version of Kong is just that, an island.
 Whereas the 33 version of Kong featured dinosaurs, impossibly deep jungle vistas and some serious mojo, the 76 version of Kong just features an island.
 True, it is at times much prettier than the 33 version island, but that does not exactly work in its favor.
-The location work doesn't quite matches the studio sets of the island, which are always overcast and lacks foliage.
+The location work doesn't quite matche the studio sets of the island, which are always overcast and lacks foliage.
 It probably doesn't help that all of Kong's scenes occur at night.

 (Anti) Climax